mendixlabs/generator-mendix/README.md

 This generator uses the Yeoman scaffolding tool to let you quickly create a [Mendix widget](https://world.mendix.com/display/public/howto50/Custom+Widget+Development) based on the latest [AppStoreWidgetBoilerPlate](https://github.com/mendix/AppStoreWidgetBoilerplate).
 You can either use the full boilerplate with example code, or choose to use an empty widget.

+If you want to see a short demo (this uses the older 1.x widget generator and only Grunt), please look at our [webinar](http://ww2.mendix.com/expert-webinar-developing-widgets.html)

 ---

 ## Prerequisites _(you only have to do this once)_

-First, you need to have NodeJs installed.
+First, you need to have [Node.js](https://nodejs.org/en/) installed.
+(We recommend a 4.x LTS version, the widget is tested against version 4 to 6).
 After that, you need to install Yeoman and the Mendix Widget generator:

+Open a command-line window (Press Win+R and type ``cmd`` or use Powershell)

 ```bash
   npm install -g yo generator-mendix